swforrest/swforrest.github.io/_pages/about.md

 My career path has been anything but linear!
 I studied a Bachelor of Engineering (Naval Architecture) with Honours at Flinders University in Adelaide, South Australia and the Australian Maritime College in Launceston, Tasmania.
 During this degree I thoroughly enjoyed the research endeavour through my Honours project with [Gregor MacFarlane](https://discover.utas.edu.au/gregorm), titled: Ship-Generated Solitons and the Dynamic Vessel Response as a Function of Blockage.
 You can read the article [here](..\files\FORREST_Scott - BEng (Hons) AMC Journal Article.pdf) and watch a video of the research [here](https://www.youtube.com/watch?v=D14QuUL8x60&ab_channel=ScottForrest).

+The process of diving deeply into a topic, receiving valuable mentorship, and exploring the frontier of knowledge ultimately sparked my interest in a scientific career - even at the expense of a likely well-paid engineering job without any further study...

 ##### We used the AMC towing tank to create the specific conditions required to generate soliton waves, and then measured the vessel response under different conditions.
 The results were interesting and the project was a lot of fun
 ![](/images/solitons.png)